DylanVann/react-native-fast-image/README.md

 If you require new features or bug fixes for older versions you can fork this project.

+Thanks to @mobinni for helping with the conceptualization.

 ## Credits

 The idea for this modules came from